 Initial situation and case history of the impact study

-The question on the effects of educational processes leads to the heart of every pedagogical debate (Ahlheim 2003, p.
+The question on the effects of educational processes represents a very important task of pedagogical debates (Ahlheim 2003, p.
 5).
 Not only supporters and organizers but mainly pedagogues are primarily interested in how and in which way pedagogical arrangements and personal intervention during arrangements are effective.
 That is how they stimulate and motivate participants for action regarding the aims of the event.
-Reassurance and legitimisation of political education are broadly supported in professional discourse although exact measurement of effect and success of educational processes is not possible (ib).
+Reassurance and legitimization of political education is broadly supported in professional discourse although exact measurement of effect and success of educational processes is not possible (ib).
 Faulstich (2007, p.
 100) sees dangers of an empiric reductionism already in the idea of being able to ‘command’ participants, to 'achieve' a desired political perspective and to 'measure' this process.
 Impact research in the humanities oscillates in this area of tensions and should be aware of its opportunities as well as the challenges and limits.
-Bourdieu emphasised this contradiction:
+Bourdieu emphasized this contradiction:

 “If you want to see the world a bit like it is and want to talk about it like it is one has to accept that one will always be in the complicated, vague, impure, diffuse etc., thus in opposition to ordinary concepts of strict scholarliness“ (Bourdieu 2013, p.
 34).

 During the past two decades, government funding in Germany was increasingly connected to evaluations.
-They were supposed to prove effectiveness and effects of the funding as well as analysing innovative concepts.
+They were supposed to prove effectiveness and effects of the funding as well as analyzing innovative concepts.
 The support program 'Political Education' of the Children- and Youth plan (Kinder- und Jugendplan (KJP)) of the Federal Ministry of Youth was evaluated too.
-In this way the ministry funds personnel and administrative expenses of extra-curricular political education of adolescents and young adults up to the age of 27 (Author 3, Author 1, & Schroedter 2004).
+In this way, the ministry funds personnel and administrative expenses of extra-curricular political education of adolescents and young adults up to the age of 27 (Schröder, Balzter, & Schroedter 2004).
 The quantitative survey about the whole program and supplementary interviews of the referents in German professional literature are looked upon as the first survey of the actual target groups, of methods and content, of the role and the impact of staff as well as of the achieved process of learning form their perspective (Schillo 2011, p.
 13).
 The participants though were not questioned in this survey.

 Helle Beckers work (2011) can be seen as the next important step towards a substantial impact research.
 All available evaluations of the German-speaking countries dealing with empirical research on political education during the years 2000 to 2010 were systemized and allocated.
-For the first time Becker offers a synoptic view and an assessment of the current state of research on political education covering a decade.
+For the first-time Becker offers a synoptic view and an assessment of the current state of research on political education covering a decade.
 She concludes that the state of research regarding extra-curricular political education can be described as desolate.
 The few existing studies stand out due to a fragmentation on several levels: research is carried out from the perspective of different scientific disciplines and in the context of different professional discourse.
 The evaluated periods and subject areas depend largely on the various conditions for funding.
 Therefore, long term and coherent studies are scarce (ib., p.
 161).

 Becker claims in her conclusion longer-term and systematic funding of research and of concepts for research funding.
 She states referring to the effects of political education: „Many questions concerning the logic and methodology of research are still to be dealt with.
 Up till now there is no convincing and transferable research design for extra-curricular political education“ (ib., p.
 165).
-Furthermore, she claims the lack of differenciated and necessarily complex considerations on possible methods reconstructing educational processes and results (ib.).
+Furthermore, she claims the lack of differentiated and necessarily complex considerations on possible methods reconstructing educational processes and results (ib.).